psq/stacks-dump/README.md

 ## Prerequisites
-- Node 14.x (older versions of nodejs. do no support the `import` syntax)
+- Node 14.x, or newer (older versions of nodejs. do no support the `import` syntax)
 - yarn (use `npm install -g yarn`, the yarn command in the `cmdtest` package is not the right one)

 ## Installation